13 Tasks to Prep Your Lawn and Garden for Fall

 Your lawn still needs water in autumn, even though the leaves are changing, the growing season is winding down and your grass isn’t growing as fast.
 Fall watering helps your lawn recover from summer stress and gain strength for the winter ahead.
 Also, if you fertilize in the fall, watering is necessary for the fertilizer to dissolve and soak into the ground where it’s needed.
 So don’t put your hoses or sprinklers away until the ground starts to freeze — your fall grass still needs the water.

 If you want the best lawn in town, fertilize four times a year.
 But if you can only bother to fertilize once a year, you still have a great lawn if you only fertilize in the fall.
 Choose a fertilizer that’s labeled 4-1-2.
 (Those numbers refer to the percentages of nitrogen, phosphorus and potassium in the fertilizer.)
 Better yet, ask an expert at a garden center for advice about the best fertilizer blend for your fall grass type and local soil conditions.
+Check your average frost date to learn how to winterize and fertilize your lawn in fall.

 Apply the fertilizer about three weeks before the last mowing of the season.
 Fertilizing in the fall provides energy and nutrients for the grass roots as they multiply in cooler weather before the grass goes dormant.
 The roots store food for the winter as well, which gives the grass an initial growth spurt when it emerges from dormancy in the spring.